paraker/kubernetes_2020/ckad/3_configuration.md

 `ServiceAccounts` allow containers running in pods to access the kubernetes API.<br>
 Some apps will require to interact with the cluster itself, `ServiceAccounts` provide a way to do that securely, with properly limited permissions.<br>

+If nothing is specified for a pod, the default `serviceAccount` is used.<br>

 Compared to user account, serviceAccounts are different.
 * User accounts are for humans.
 Service accounts are for processes, which run in pods.
 * User accounts are intended to be global.
 Names must be unique across all namespaces of a cluster, future user resource will not be namespaced.
 Service accounts are namespaced.